 You can check out the New Year's Eve Celebration in Downtown Vancouver appropriate for all ages with fireworks, musical performances, and food trucks.

 There is also the Family First Night on Mount Seymour, which is 30 minutes from downtown Vancouver.
-From 6 p.m. to 9 p.m., your family can enjoy the longest-running family-friendly New Year’s Eve event on the North Shore with snow tubing, tobogganing, live entertainment, and food.
+Your family can enjoy the longest-running family-friendly New Year’s Eve event on the North Shore with snow tubing, tobogganing, live entertainment, and food.
 Or, you can go skiing with the family then enjoy a New Year's celebration on Grouse Mountain.

 03 of 03